lucasgautheron/active-inference-with-people/README.md

 The optimal challenge to present to each participant is evaluated at every trial by maximizing the expected information gain using variational inference methods for efficient computation.

+## TODO

+ - Factor uncertainty about the item difficulty parameters into the EIG calculation
+ - Flexible amount of trial (stop when expected information gain is low?)

 # PsyNet

 This experiment is implemented using the [PsyNet framework](https://www.psynet.dev/).